 Improved battery life

-In addition to under the hood changes, Android P also features an improved Battery Saver app.
-Android P makes it easier to enable Battery Saver as your battery begins to drain.
-Instead of the option to enable Battery Saver at 5 or 15 percent, the Android P update features a slider, allowing you to enable Battery Saver once your battery reaches 70 percent or below.
-And as an added bonus, the updated Battery Saver no longer features the obnoxious orange bar — it’s been replaced by a persistent notification icon.
+With each new Android update comes promised battery improvements.
+This year is no exception.
+From refining Doze to changing the way apps open on your phone, Google has made lots of changes in Android 9.0 Pie to maximize your battery life.
+An improved Battery Saver app in Android 9.0 Pie makes it easier to enable Battery Saver as your battery begins to drain.
+Instead of the option to enable Battery Saver at 5 or 15 percent, there’s now a slider, allowing you to enable Battery Saver once your battery reaches 70 percent or below.
+As an added bonus, the updated Battery Saver no longer features the obnoxious orange bar — it has been replaced by a persistent notification icon.

 Android Runtime enhancements